649000/todo-rest-api/README.md

 Reference: https://docs.aws.amazon.com/apigateway/latest/developerguide/apigateway-enable-cognito-user-pool.html

 ## Reflection
-Cloud computing is ubiquitous, and AWS is one of the leaders in this space.
-Some firms are using serverless approach to cut out complexity in handling their technology pipeline.
-As a developer, it is important to keep myself updated with what's happening in the space.
+In today's technology landscape, cloud computing has become pervasive, and AWS stands prominently as a frontrunner in this domain.
+Many organizations are embracing serverless approaches to streamline their tech infrastructure.
+As a developer, staying abreast of these advancements is crucial.

-Developing a serverless application is a completely different paradigm.
-One has to think in terms of services when it comes to application design.
-Building it out on the cloud also requires a certain level of knowledge of the services these cloud computing providers have.
+Venturing into the realm of serverless applications marks a paradigm shift in development.
+It demands a service-oriented mindset, wherein application design revolves around leveraging distinct cloud services.
+Crafting applications in the cloud necessitates a profound understanding of the diverse offerings provided by cloud computing providers.

-These lambda functions were written in vanilla Java.
-Some of these functions are tedious and verbose.
-As a Spring framework developer, I appreciate what the Spring framework does by creating common classes or simplifying common patterns through the use of annotations.
+While implementing lambda functions in vanilla Java, I found some functions to be verbose and laborious.
+As a developer well-versed in the Spring framework, I value its ability to simplify complex patterns and streamline repetitive tasks through intuitive annotations.

-The other challenge faced was that Java is not a popular language when it comes to lambda and AWS CDK.
-Finding resources or guides was challenging but the AWS guides were well-written and sufficient.
+Navigating the landscape of lambda and AWS CDK with Java posed its challenges.
+Despite Java not being as prevalent in this domain, I found the AWS guides comprehensive, offering sufficient insights and guidance.

-Reason for choosing AWS amongst other cloud providers was to aid my learning for my AWS certifications.
-The use of CDK is pretty awesome for lack of a better word.
-It is similar to Terraform or other Code as a Infrastructure product.
-I created an entirely serverless REST API with authentication using lines of code.
-CDK is based on AWS Cloudformation.
+My decision to opt for AWS among various cloud providers was primarily driven by my pursuit of AWS certifications.
+The utilization of CDK was an exhilarating experience, simplifying infrastructure provisioning akin to products like Terraform.
+With just a few lines of code, I constructed a fully serverless REST API fortified with authentication capabilities.
+CDK, rooted in AWS CloudFormation, proved remarkably efficient and empowering for infrastructure-as-code development.

-#### Tools used
-1. Postman  - to test the endpoints
-2. Intellij IDE